Finomnis/ResistorLabels/README.md

 This is based on an idea from Zach Pov.

-For more details on how these labels are meant to be used, visit his website:
+For more details on how to use these labels, visit his website:

 https://www.zachpoff.com/resources/quick-easy-and-cheap-resistor-storage/